priyachris/API/RESTAPI URL Guide.md

-This product variants API endpoint retrieves active variants of a specific product, sorted by price in descending order (highest to lowest), and displaying the third page of results with 25 variants per page.
+This product variants API endpoint retrieves active variants of a specific product, sorted by price in descending order (highest to lowest), and displaying the third page of results with 25 records per page.

 ## What does this API do
 * Retrieve all variants of a specific product<br>